Cesar Chavez

-Cesario Estrada Chavez (/ˈtʃɑːvɛz/; /es/; March 31, 1927 – April 23, 1993) was an American labor leader and civil rights activist.
-Along with Dolores Huerta and lesser known Gilbert Padilla, he co-founded the National Farm Workers Association (NFWA), which later merged with the Agricultural Workers Organizing Committee (AWOC) to become the United Farm Workers (UFW) labor union.
-Ideologically, his worldview combined left-wing politics with Catholic social teachings.
+Cesario Estrada "Cesar" Chavez (/ˈtʃɑːvɛz/; /es-419/; March 31, 1927 – April 23, 1993) was an American labor unionist and political activist.
+Along with Dolores Huerta and Gilbert Padilla, he co-founded the National Farm Workers Association (NFWA), which later merged with the Agricultural Workers Organizing Committee (AWOC) to become the United Farm Workers (UFW).
+Ideologically, his worldview combined leftist approaches with Catholic social teaching.

-Born in Yuma, Arizona, to a Mexican-American family, Chavez began his working life as a manual laborer before spending two years in the U.S. Navy.
+Born in Yuma, Arizona, to a Mexican American family, Chavez began his working life as a manual laborer before spending two years in the US Navy.
 Relocating to California, where he married, he got involved in the Community Service Organization (CSO), through which he helped laborers register to vote.
 In 1959, he became the CSO's national director, a position based in Los Angeles.
 In 1962, he left the CSO to co-found the NFWA, based in Delano, California, through which he launched an insurance scheme, a credit union, and the El Malcriado newspaper for farmworkers.
 Later that decade, he began organizing strikes among farmworkers, most notably the successful Delano grape strike of 1965–1970.
 Amid the grape strike, his NFWA merged with Larry Itliong's AWOC to form the UFW in 1967.
-Influenced by the Indian independence leader Mahatma Gandhi, Chavez emphasized direct nonviolent tactics, including pickets and boycotts, to pressure farm owners into granting strikers' demands.
-He imbued his campaigns with Roman Catholic symbolism, including public processions, Masses, and fasts.
+Influenced by the Indian independence leader Mahatma Gandhi, Chavez emphasized direct nonviolent resistance, including picketing and boycotting, to pressure farm owners into granting strikers' demands.
+He imbued his campaigns with Catholic symbolism, including public processions, Masses, and fasts.
 He received much support from labor and leftist groups but was monitored by the Federal Bureau of Investigation (FBI).